Travis Van Winkle

-Travis Scott Van Winkle (born November 4, 1982) is an American actor, best known for starring in the feature film Accepted (2006) and the 2021 third season of the Netflix streaming television series You, portraying Trent Sutton-DeMarco in Transformers (2007), Friday the 13th (2009) and Lieutenant Danny Green in The Last Ship (2014–2018).
+Travis Scott Van Winkle (born November 4, 1982) is an American actor, best known for starring in the feature film Accepted (2006), the 2021 third season of the Netflix streaming television series You, portraying Trent DeMarco in Transformers (2007), and Friday the 13th (2009), Lieutenant Danny Green in The Last Ship (2014–2018), and CIA operative Aldon Reese in the Netflix action comedy series FUBAR (2023–2025).

 Early life

 Van Winkle was born in Victorville, California, the middle of three children of Sally (née Fitzgerald) and Charles Van Winkle.
 When he was two years old, his family moved to Oscoda, Michigan.
 When he was eight, his family moved again to Peachtree City, Georgia, where he graduated from McIntosh High School and attended the University of West Georgia but did not graduate, leaving at age 20 to pursue his acting endeavors in Hollywood.
+He is a member of the Baháʼí Faith.